-Probate Code § 5204 (added).
+Probate Code §5204 (added).
 Power of attorney with respect to accounts at financial institution

-- SEC. .
-Section 5204 is added to the Probate Code to read: - 5204. (a) In addition to a power of attorney otherwise authorized by law, a separate power of attorney is authorized under this section with respect to any account at a financial institution.
-For the purposes of this section, account includes checking accounts, savings accounts, certificates of deposit, savings certificates, and any other depository relationship with the financial institution. - (b) The separate power of attorney under this section shall be in writing, signed by the person or persons giving the power of attorney, and shall explicitly identify the attorney in fact or attorneys in fact, the financial institution, and the account or accounts subject to the power.
-Language in substantially the following form is sufficient to create a power of attorney under this section: "Transactions regarding this account/certificate of deposit may be made by the named agent(s).
+5204. (a) In addition to a power of attorney otherwise authorized by law, a separate power of attorney is authorized under this section to apply to one or more accounts at a financial institution.
+For the purposes of this section, "account" includes checking accounts, savings accounts, certificates of deposit, savings certificates, and any other depository relationship with the financial institution.

+(b) The separate power of attorney under this section shall be in writing, signed by the person or persons giving the power of attorney, and shall explicitly identify the attorney in fact or attorneys in fact, the financial institution, and the account or accounts subject to the power.
+Language in substantially the following form is sufficient to create a power of attorney under this section: "Transactions regarding this account or certificate may be made by the named agent(s).
 No present or future ownership or right of survivorship is conferred by this designation.
 This agency is governed by Section 5204 of the California Probate Code."
-Nothing in this section prevents the attorney in fact from also being designated as a P.O.D. payee. - (c) The power of attorney granted under this section shall endure as between the grantor and grantee of the power until the earlier to happen of the following: - (1) Revocation by the grantor of the power. - (2) Termination of the account. - (3) Death of the grantor of the power. - (4) Appointment of a guardian or conservator of the estate of the grantor of the power. - (d) A financial institution may rely upon the validity of the power of attorney granted under this section and shall be held harmless from any liability for doing so.
+Nothing in this section prevents the attorney in fact from also being designated as a P.O.D. payee.

+(c) The power of attorney granted under this section shall endure as between the grantor and grantee of the power until the earlier to happen of the following:

+(1) Revocation by the grantor of the power.

+(2) Termination of the account.

+(3) Death of the grantor of the power.

+(4) Appointment of a guardian or conservator of the estate of the grantor of the power.

+(d) A financial institution may rely upon the validity of the power of attorney granted under this section and shall be held harmless from any liability for doing so.
 Payment made in reliance upon the validity of the power of attorney granted under this section discharges the financial institution from all claims for the amounts so paid.
-The protection provided by this subdivision does not extend to payments made after written notice is received by the financial institution as to any of the events of termination of the power under subdivision
+The protection provided by this subdivision does not extend to payments made after written notice is received by the financial institution as to any of the events of termination of the power under subdivision (c).
+No other notice or any other information shown to have been available to the financial institution shall affect its right to the protection provided by this subdivision.

-- (c).
-No other notice or any other information shown to have been available to the financial institution shall affect its right to the protection provided by this subdivision. - (e) The attorney in fact acting under the power of attorney granted under this section shall maintain such books or records as will permit an accounting of the acts of the attorney in fact if an accounting is requested by a legal representative of the grantor of the power. - (f) The attorney in fact acting under a power of attorney granted under this section is liable for any disbursement other than a disbursement to or for the benefit of the grantor of the power, unless the grantor has authorized the disbursement in writing. - (g) Any power of attorney granted under this section, not signed in the presence of an authorized person at the financial institution, may be rejected by the financial institution until the grantor of the power has satisfied the financial institution of the validity of the power. - (h) Nothing in this section limits the use or effect of any other form of power of attorney for transactions with a financial institution.
+(e) The attorney in fact acting under the power of attorney granted under this section shall maintain such books or records as will permit an accounting of the acts of the attorney in fact if an accounting is requested by a legal representative of the grantor of the power.

+(f) The attorney in fact acting under a power of attorney granted under this section is liable for any disbursement other than a disbursement to or for the benefit of the grantor of the power, unless the grantor has authorized the disbursement in writing.

+(g) Nothing in this section limits the use or effect of any other form of power of attorney for transactions with a financial institution.

 Comment.
 Section 5204 is a new provision drawn from a Minnesota statute.
 See Minn.
 Stat.
-Ann. § 528.16 (West 1975 & Supp.
+Ann. §528.16 (West 1975 & Supp.
 1987).
 Naming a person as agent-technically giving the person named as agent a power of attorney with respect to account transactions-is commonly used for convenience and permits the agent to make withdrawals from the account.
 Even though the account is presently payable to the agent, the account belongs to the parties to the account, and the power of attorney gives the agent no ownership or survivorship right in the account.

-Probate Code § 5301 (amended).
+Probate Code §5301 (amended).
 Ownership during lifetime